Budgeting, High Input System (South Waikato)

 Calf rearing

-This covers 3-4 t of meal, shavings for bedding, de-horning and young calf animal health costs.
-Plan is to rear about 67replacement heifer calves.
+This covers 1.0 t milk powder along with 3-4 t of meal, shavings for bedding, de-horning and young calf animal health costs.
+This year only 50 replacement heifer calves were reared, (15 less than usual as fewer heifer calves were born).

 |